meirgabay23/get_code/docs/TROUBLE.md

 I had a lot of permission denied errors - had to restart Docker, got fixed wohoo Finally boto3 can be imported in views.py

+Had an issue with getItem with boto3
+Solution- strip() the ENV_VARIABLES, they "code_name " had extra space :\